exlunaproject/lua_at_client/README.md

 4. Edit `cgilua\lp.lua` and: add `local lat = require "latclient"` to the beginning of the file and add `s = lat.translate(s)` as the first line of the translate function (see the `lua\latclient\lp_mod.lua` file for an example).

 Done!
 You can create your first .lp script using `<?lua@`

+PS: A way to make a Lua file to provide itself for CGILua can be found under `\examples\file_provider\demo_cgilua.lua`

 ## Usage #